-It would be needless to expatiate more upon the cure; however extensive my animadversions might be, they could never ferve as a fufficient guide to patients, without the affiftance of a phyfician, and to the gentlemen of the faculty they would be superfluous.
+It would be needless to expatiate more upon the cure; however extensive my animadversions might be, they could never ferve as a sufficient guide to patients, without the affistance of a phyfician, and to the gentlemen of the faculty they would be superfluous.
 I have been somewhat more particular with regard to the regimen, because when the disorder has not made any great progress, and the cause ceasing, this alone may operate a cure, and every one may follow it without danger.
-Nothing farther is necessary to conclude this part, but the prefervative cure.
-I have been fenfible that this part was wanting to the first edition of this work, and that it was an essential omission.
+Nothing farther is necessary to conclude this part, but the preservative cure.
+I have been fenfible that this part was wanting to the first edition of this work, and that it was an effential omission.
 I have been made acquainted with this in a very polite manner, by a perfon who has by his productions obtained a confiderable rank in the Republic of Letters, and who is still more respectable by his talents, his knowledge, and his personal qualifications, than by his name, or the employments he fills, in one of the principal cities of Switzerland.
-M. Ifelin, fecretary of state of Basle, will I hope allow me to make use of his name upon this occasion.
-I shall quote a fragment of his letter with the greater pleasure, as he so precisely points out what is necessary.
-'I could wish,' fays he, 'to see a production of yours, wherein were explained the most certain and least dane gerous methods, whereby parents during the time of education, and youth when they become masters of their own conduct, might preserve themselves from the violence of desires, which hurries them to excesses; whence arise these horrid disorders, or such others as interrupt their own and the happiness of society.
-I doubt not but there is some particular diet which would promote continence; and I e imagine that a work which pointed it out,
+M. Iselin, secretary of state of Basle, will I hope allow me to make use of his name upon this occasion.
+I shall quote a fragment of his letter with the greater pleafure, as he fo precifely points out what is necessary.
+'I could wish, fays he, ' to see a production of yours, wherein were explained the most certain and least dangerous methods, whereby parents during the time of education, and youth when they become masters of their own conduct, might preserve themselves from the violence of desires, which hurries them to excesses; whence arise these horrid disorders, or such others as interrupt their own and the happiness of society.
+I doubt not but there is some particular diet which would promote continence; and I imagine that a work which pointed it out, joined to a description of those disorders incident to impurity, would be worth all the mo-